 In addition to obtaining FDA approval for each product, each drug or biologic manufacturing establishment must be inspected and approved by the FDA.
 All manufacturing establishments are subject to inspections by the FDA and by other federal, state and local agencies and must comply with current Good Manufacturing Practices requirements.
+Non-compliance with these requirements can result in, among other things, total or partial suspension of production, failure of the government to grant approval for marketing and withdrawal, suspension or revocation of marketing approvals.

 Preclinical studies can take several years to complete, and there is no guarantee that an IND based on those studies will become effective to even permit clinical testing to begin.
-Once clinical trials are initiated, they generally take four to seven years, but may take longer, to complete.
+Once clinical trials are initiated, they take years to complete.
+In addition, the FDA may place a clinical trial on hold or terminate it if, among other reasons, the agency concludes that clinical subjects are being exposed to an unacceptable health risk.
 After completion of clinical trials of a new drug or biologic product, FDA marketing approval of the NDA or BLA must be obtained.
-This process requires substantial time and effort and there is no assurance that the FDA will accept the NDA or BLA for filing and, even if filed, that approval will be granted.
-In the past, the FDA's approval of the NDA or BLA has taken, on average, one to three years; if questions arise, approval can take longer.
+An NDA or BLA, depending on the submission, must contain, among other things, information on chemistry, manufacturing controls and potency and purity, non-clinical pharmacology and toxicology, human pharmacokinetics and bioavailability and clinical data.
+The process of obtaining approval requires substantial time and effort and there is no assurance that the FDA will accept the NDA or BLA for filing and, even if filed, that approval will be granted.
+The FDA's approval of an NDA or BLA can take years and can be delayed if questions arise.
+Limited indications for use or other conditions could also be placed on any approvals that could restrict the commercial applications of products.